teeseira/two-tier-app-deployment/README.md

-# Deployment of Python Application
+# Deployment of Python Web Application

-Automating the deployment of a two-tier application.
+Automating the deployment process of a two-tier application.

+### About the app

+The Python web application serves as an interface to interact with a MySQL database using the [Northwind database schema](https://en.wikiversity.org/wiki/Database_Examples/Northwind/MySQL), specifically the customers table.
+Users can view, add, and delete customers through the web interface.